Weddings in the Horringer Benefice (St Andrew's Brockley, St Leonard's Horringer cum Ickworth, St Mary's Westley, St Petronilla's Whepstead)

 What will it cost?

-Marriage fees are set nationally by General Synod and approved by Parliament.
+Marriage fees are set nationally in law.
 We also charge local fees in respect of sundries such as organist, verger, bells and heating.
-For 2018 these fees are:
+For 2019 these fees are:

 Organist - £110